tkompare/chicagoflushots/README.md

-## Chicago Flu Shots
+## Vaccinate Me

 **aka "Flu Shot Finder"**

-### NOTICE: THE FLU SHOTS APP IS BEING REWRITTEN FOR THE 2018-19 SEASON
+### NOTICE: "VACCINATE ME" IS BEING REWRITTEN FOR THE 2018-19 SEASON

 This application was developed for the Chicago Department of Public Health (CDPH) to help Chicago residents identify a convenient no cost CDPH flu shot event.